Read about the unique blend of technology offered by Ontotext - coupling text mining and RDF triplestores.

 In a word, it is interconnectedness.

-In a sentence, these are the paths that connect objects to make a rich system of intelligent pathways throughout your content management system and across the web.
+These are the avenues that connect objects to make a rich system of intelligent pathways throughout your content management system and across the web.

 Among the things that made the Roman Empire great were its roads.
 The communication channels linking Rome to its colonies fostered further expansion, making exchange thrive throughout the entire empire.
 With building military roads in mind, what Romans actually created was a vital infrastructure that facilitated the movement of goods, people and ideas.